 The only drawback, which I have experienced is the values of the Donor Fund need to align with yours, and they need to have a registered charity in Canada.
 Through Tides Canada, I have been able to get funds to charities outside Canada, but not all Donor funds have this capability.

-Private Donor Advised Funds:
+Private Donor Advised Funds to consider:

 - Canada Giveshttp://www.canadagives.ca/donor-advised-funds/